peteb/katas/2014.01_fireworks/README.md

 Notes
 -----
-I couldn't let this project slip without making it look a bit better.

 I wanted to have textured particles but it took too much time; partly due to me not having worked with it for some years.
 I tried to use the CImg image loading library to load raw image data, but that was a failure.
 Turned out it didn't understand my jpg.
 The dependency on X11 and slow compilation time (everything's in one header file!) wasn't very good either.
 I would've tried DevIL if it wasn't for the gcc requirement.
 Agh, image loading is always a big mess.

 Screenshot